PrinceOfPuppers/smart-home-server/README.md

 <br clear="left"/>

 ## Schedule
 A page for triggering [jobs and macros](#jobs-and-macros) repeatedly on a schedule.
-The server can be setup to run a job on an interval or at a specific time every day or week, for example turn on the christmas lights at 5pm every day and turn them off at 5am every day.
+The server can be setup to run a job on an interval or at a specific time every day or week, for example turn on the Christmas lights at 5pm every day and turn them off at 5am every day.

 <img align="left" height="300" src="images/pages/schedule.jpg">
 <br clear="left"/>
 <br clear="left"/>

 ## Trigger
 A page for triggering [jobs and macros](#jobs-and-macros) on conditions involving [datasources](#dataSources).
-The server can be setup to run a job whenever a condition is met, for example whenever humidity is over 30%. comparisons can be made between two datasources aswell, for example if you have 2 temprature sensors in different rooms, you can trigger a fan to turn on if room A temp is less than room B temp.
+The server can be setup to run a job whenever a condition is met, for example whenever humidity is over 30%. comparisons can be made between two datasources as well, for example if you have 2 temperature sensors in different rooms, you can trigger a fan to turn on if room A temp is less than room B temp.

-Note the condition is debounced, so it will only trigger once until the condition is no longer met.
+Note the condition is denounced, so it will only trigger once until the condition is no longer met.
 Using the humidity example, going below 30% will trigger the condition, but it will not trigger again until humidity goes above 30% and then below 30% again.
 This is to prevent spamming.

 <img align="left" height="300" src="images/pages/trigger.jpg">
 <br clear="left"/>
 <br clear="left"/>

 ## Macro
 A page for combining [jobs (and macros) into macros](#jobs-and-macros), macros can include jobs, delays and other macros to allow the easy triggering of complex tasks manually, on schedules or using the trigger system.
-See the [jobs and macro section](#jobs-and-macros) for examples
+See the [jobs and macro section](#jobs-and-macros) for examples.

 <img align="left" height="300" src="images/pages/macro.jpg">
 <br clear="left"/>